 Various scholarship opportunities are available to UvA Summer School students.
-Also check the programme of your choice for specific scholarship information, as some scholarship applications require you to submit extra documents.
+Please check the programme of your choice for specific scholarship information, as some scholarship applications require you to submit extra documents.
 Note: it is not possible to apply for more than one scholarship per student per summer.

 Certain universities may have bilateral exchange agreements which lead to partial or full tuition remission for some of the UvA Summer School courses.
 Check our list of partner universities to see if we have such a formal Global Exchange Programme agreement with your home university.
 Your home international office should also be able to inform you if such an agreement exists and what the rules and regulations are.